eclipse-archived/ceylon-lang.org/documentation/1.2/reference/tool/project.md

 information).

-So if your module is called `com.example.thing`, as in our example here, then the code must be located inside a set nested of directories following the structure of the name.
-In this case starting from the first element `com`, then inside that must be a directory called `example` and finally inside that one we have `thing`, which will give us:
+So if your module is called `com.example.thing`, as in our example here, then the code must be located inside a set of nested directories following the structure of the name.
+In this case starting from the first element `com`, then inside that must be a directory called `example` and finally, inside that one, we have `thing`, which will give us:

 <!-- lang: none -->
     ./source/com/example/thing